esheldon/ngmixer/README.md

 Once you have a run of the ngmix MOF, you can use the script `ngmixer-meds-mof-nbrs-correct ` to build MEDS files which have the nbrs subtracted and/or masked.
 See the help menu for this script to see how to run it.
 Note that this script writes the nbrs-corrected MEDS files to the same path of the original MEDS files, but with `-mof-nbrs-corr-{ngmix run}` appended to the name.
+Here `{ngmix-run}` is the run name for the MOF results used to render the nbrs.

 #### Correcting for Nbrs On-the-Fly
-One can use the classes `RenderNGmixNbrs` or (`DESRenderNGmixNbrs` for DES to render the nbrs on-the-fly when running other codes that use the ngmix MOF results.
+One can use the classes `RenderNGmixNbrs` or (`DESRenderNGmixNbrs` for DES) to render the nbrs on-the-fly when running other codes that use the ngmix MOF results.
 See their doc strings for details.